Employment Overview and Benefits

 This position includes a variety of tasks related to cleaning residents' personal clothing and linens.
 Duties include gathering, weighing, sorting, washing, drying, and folding of laundry and linen in addition to other assigned duties.

 The primary purpose of this position is to maintain Wesley's grounds and equipment in a safe and efficient manner.
-Some major responsibilities include shrub trimming, snow plowing, plumbing, plastering, carpentry and preventative maintenance, which includes inspection, adjustment and lubrication of equipment.
+Some major responsibilities are shrub trimming, snow plowing, plumbing, plastering, carpentry and preventative maintenance, which includes inspection, adjustment and lubrication of equipment.

 To learn more about becoming a volunteer, call (518) 691-1457 and ask to speak with our director of volunteer services.